tabdroid-1/tabby-engine/readme.md

 This engine is meant to be ran on older computers.
 (Android and Web versions planned).
 Engine is mainly for 2D games.

-3D elements from engine will be removed from the engine.

 Planned Features / To-do list
 -----------------------------